 Fighting for peasant rights and agrarian reform

-Peasant Farmers Committee of the Highlands (CCDA) was founded in 1982 to protect the rights of Indigenous communities threatened by the government in power during Guatemala’s civil war.
+Comité Campesino del Altiplano (CCDA) or Peasant Farmers Committee of the Highlands was founded in 1982 to protect the rights of Indigenous communities threatened by the government in power during Guatemala’s civil war.
 At the time, Indigenous and peasant farmers were being persecuted, repressed, displaced, and extra judicially executed by the army.

-Currently, human rights violations persist.
-Due to an increase in criminalization of social movements and dispossession and land grabbing for the production and expansion of monocultures and extractive megaprojects, CCDA works on the following across 20 states in Guatemala:
+Human rights violations continue to persist.
+Due to an increase in criminalization of social movements and dispossession and land grabbing for the production and expansion of monocultures and extractive megaprojects, CCDA works across 20 states in Guatemala on the following issues: